Let’s talk about DENIAL. What Denial? I’m Not In Denial. (see it?)

 See it differently

 (Hello, that is what we are covering today, class!).
 Denial can offer benefits.
-Knowing why denial is present – and what it is for – can help us to be more compassionate.
-The example I was given was this: “In the same way you wouldn’t want to pull off a bandage before someone’s wound has started the healing process, you may not want to fight the denial.”
+Knowing why denial is present - and what it is for - can help us to be more compassionate.
+The example I was given was this: “In the same way you wouldn’t want to pull off a bandage before someone’s wound has started the healing process, you may not want to fight denial.”

 Be gentle

 Remember that the person may not have the capacity to deal with reality head-on at that very moment.
-It’s OK if we express our concern and allow that person their space.
+It’s OK if we express our concern, and allow that person their space.
 We could plant some seeds that could become useful later.

 Practice non-judgment

 We don’t have to condone any self-harming behavior, but we can still provide a safe place to help them process the pain.
 Show up the way you would want someone to show up for you.
-Afford them dignity and grace.
+Afford them dignity, and grace.

 My revisiting denial proved to be a sort of denial counterbalance.
-I realized that denial is not all bad, nor is there something wrong with the people in it or feeling it.
+I realized that denial is not all bad, nor is there something wrong with the people in it, or feeling it.
 I regained balance by studying the good aspects of denial.

 As for my friend who is hurting, I have furthered my understanding of denial and why she may be where she is.
 My job is to focus on being attentive and with a watchful eye and listening ear.
 She is where she needs to be, for now.